agiresearch/OpenAGI/CONTRIBUTE.md

 | `chore`     | Change the build procedure or add dependencies   |
 | `revert`    | Revert to the previous version                   |

+💡Try to shrink the number of git commit messages to make it clear and concise.
+If you find you have already made too many commit messages, no worries, use git rebase and squash to merge multiple messages.
+Here is the [guide](https://www.freecodecamp.org/news/git-squash-commits/#:~:text=The%20first%20thing%20you%20need,to%20go%20back%206%20commits.&text=Now%2C%20you%20need%20to%20replace,apart%20from%20the%20first%20one).
 ### Create a Pull Request

 1. Visit your forked AIOS repository on GitHub and click the "Compare & pull request" button to initiate the process of submitting your changes to the original repository for review and potential merging.